paragkapoorcs/pk1/automation/readme.md

 This folder contains the combine script to run L0 cdf-piplines provided in repo.

-**orchestration** :- use the orchestration for the runing the pipeline for the full load, delta load, and Dimentian & facts
+**orchestration** :- In this will be able to run the pipeline as per the scheduled.